msample/envoy-filter-example/inject.rst

 fires.
 For example, if the first injection filter is triggered and successfully injects some headers, subsequent injection filters can use those injected headers as anti-triggers so they don't fire.
-This is important as the gRPC call must complete before Envoy can forward the request to the upstream cluster.
+This is important as each inject gRPC call must complete before Envoy can forward the request to the upstream cluster.

 Stacking injection filters with conditional triggers may make sense if you have multiple sources of authentication such as session cookies